MaxHalim/Rice-Disease-Detection/README.md

+# DATASET
+Follow this [link] to download the dataset to be used in this project OR use your own dataset (https://drive.google.com/drive/folders/1VMNiBCco6344nm_4Hv4-0xJyoqHS5Kef?usp=sharing).

 # Rice-Disease-Detection
 The project tells us whether or not an image of a rice plant is healthy using image classification.
 Where I live, rice is a very important resource and a major part of our economy, so it is extremely important for us to be able to monitor the condition of the rice crops.
 ![image](https://user-images.githubusercontent.com/111213472/207396617-33814b67-26e1-46c1-ba75-b81f0f5b369d.png)